erikrikarddaniel/gtdb-trees/trees/README.md

 7. Invert the selection and delete selected taxa (<ctrl><backspace>).

-*It seems like numbers 8, 9 and 12 aren't necessary if you do number 2 above.*
+*It seems like numbers 8, 9 and 12 aren't necessary if you do number 2 above.
+Only tested on ar53 genera.*

 8. Select, and remove, any remaining lower taxa by searching for "RS_", "GB_", ":UBA[0-9]" and e.g. ":g__". *Don't* remove leaves with the target rank plus